This page is also availabel in: Spanish

 The museum complex and its collections were donated to the people of Mexico by Dolores Olmedo, who was their only owner.
 They represent the legacy of her entire life’s work of patronizing and collecting the visual arts.

 Collections in this museum

-The museum owns a very important portion of the work of Diego Rivera, who was one of the most significant and probably the most well-known of the Mexican painters of the twentieth century.
+The museum owns a very important part of the work of Diego Rivera, who was one of the most significant and probably the most well-known of the Mexican painters of the twentieth century.
 We recommend visiting the Diego Rivera studio house and the Anahuacalli Museum where you can see more of his art works and know more about his life.

-In this attractive, carefully-curated and well-kept museum can also be found other paintings; pre-Hispanic works; “estofados”, wood carved images of saints covered with gold produced during the New Spain’s Viceroyalty period; and a large gallery dedicated to the “popular” art of Mexico.
+In this attractive, carefully curated and well-kept museum can also be found other paintings; pre-Hispanic works; “estofados”, wood carved images of saints covered with gold produced during the New Spain’s Viceroyalty period; and a large gallery dedicated to the “popular” art of Mexico.